Izzat Ibrahim al-Douri: Whereabouts

 In 2007, Iraqi security forces raided a hideout in Tikrit belonging to al-Douri, the raid was based on "confirmed intelligence" that al-Douri was holding meetings with his aides at the hideout.
 Al-Douri however was not caught.
-In early 2007, Iraqi President Jalal Talabani claimed that al-Douri was not in Syria, but that he was in Yemen, he says that the Iraqi government has had this information for a while and has been tracing al-Douri's movements.
+In early 2007, Iraqi President Jalal Talabani claimed al-Douri was not in Syria, but that he was in Yemen, saying that the Iraqi government has had this information for a while and had been tracing al-Douri's movements.
 A U.S. intelligence source told the Long War Journal, that al-Douri was being sheltered in northern Iraq.
 Iraqi tribal expert and senior fellow at the United States Institute of Peace, Amatzia Baram, claimed that al-Douri is likely in hiding somewhere between Mosul and the Turkish border.
 Middle East expert Juan Cole believes that al-Douri is likely in the Mosul area and not Syria.

-The U.S. claimed that al-Douri resurfaced in Syria in 2008, however Al-Mawqif Al-Arabi, an Egyptian newspaper which interviewed al-Douri that same year told reporters that he was "on the battlefield" and on a "combat field while weapons were talking", presumably meaning he was still fighting in Iraq.
+The U.S. claimed that al-Douri resurfaced in Syria in 2008, however, Al-Mawqif Al-Arabi, an Egyptian newspaper which interviewed al-Douri that same year, told reporters that he was "on the battlefield" and on a "combat field while weapons were talking", presumably meaning he was still fighting in Iraq.
 The Combating Terrorism Center reported that al-Douri was still "politically active within Iraq."
 The Irish Times reported that it was believed that al-Douri was hiding somewhere in Iraq.
 Likewise, The Times reported that it was believed that al-Douri was hiding around Mosul or Tikrit.
 Other reports claimed that al-Douri was in the Iraqi town of Ad-Dawr and Iraqi Kurdistan.